Tenzorum/.documentation/TSNN.md

 Relay: Act of sending meta-tx away to offchain 2nd layer / service node

-Relayer: The user / dapp that is sending the tx away to the 2nd layer / service node
+Relayer: The user / dapp that is sending the tx away to the 2nd layer service node

-Delegation: Passing on reponsibility of executing the tx
+Delegation: The act of relaying a meta-tx and relaying the reponsibility of executing the tx to a third party

-Delegated-tx (Delegated transaction): Meta-tx that has been relayered
+Delegated-tx (Delegated transaction): Meta-tx that has been relayed to a service node to be executed

-Service node: Server that recieves meta-txs and confirms the validity of the tx.
+Service node: A server that recieves meta-txs and executes valid meta-txs

 Tx-pool: Pending layer of meta-txs that are ready to be executed

-Gasless transaction - users point of view
+Gasless transaction - And event that happens from the user's point of view

 ### Architectural requirements, challenges, issues, decisions to be made